dotnetCarpenter/demo-chat-scroll/ch01/step1.md

   background-color: hsla(0, 0%, 0%, 0.2);
 }
 ```
+_Not all HTML elements in a block has to be a [BEM][bem] element
-_We don't absolutely have to style every BEM element, but
+and we don't absolutely have to style every [BEM][bem] element,
-experience tells me that in a real world scenario, we probably
+but experience tells me that in a real world scenario, we probably
-will.
-We have 1 state, which we visualize with a fading
+will style every [BEM][bem] element.
+We have 1 state, which we
-transition of the background color.
-Our `.chat__message` is
+visualize with a fading transition of the background color.
+Our
-currently a `<p>` element, which is a block element in CSS
+`.chat__message` is currently a `<p>` element, which is a block
-terms (not [BEM][bem]) and has some browser styling by default.
+element in CSS terms (not [BEM][bem]) and has some browser
-We negate the default margin and add a little spacing for
+styling by default.
+We negate the default margin and add a little
-readability.
-You should use a CSS normalize base for any
+spacing for readability.
+You should use a CSS normalize base for
-app that has considerable styling.
+any app that has considerable styling.
 A good one is
 [normalize.css][cssNormalize]._